 - Taking this higher equity risk, Horizon’s team takes a more tactical approach within the equity bucket to help manage the higher risk level of this higher equity allocation.

 - Some of the strategies their team employs can utilize factor rotation strategies but also option strategies.
 Momentum, low volatility and higher quality assets are strategic over-weights in their process, given the equity-heavy nature of the strategies.

-- In the Protection suite of Horizon’s portfolios, they closely monitor drawdowns in portfolios, and that allows them to have more equity exposure on average.
+- In the Protect strategies of Horizon’s portfolios, they closely monitor drawdowns in portfolios, and that allows them to have more equity exposure on average.
 Once drawdowns start occurring, they lower exposure to equities, seeking to mitigate these losses.